 By saving these for your baby, you could be giving them the key to future therapies for everything from cancer and stroke to diabetes and heart disease.

-The potential offered by stem cells is vast, but you only get one chance to save babyโ€™s stem cells, and thatโ€™s the day theyโ€™re born.
+The potential offered by stem cells is vast, but you only get one chance to save your babyโ€™s stem cells, and thatโ€™s the day theyโ€™re born.

 To find out more about cord blood banking and how it could protect your familyโ€™s health, fill out the form below to request a free Welcome Pack.